gvwilson/sensibleadventures/bookster/bookster.md

 A few minutes later, Erileine stood alone on the Hardeck's steps.
 She hefted the string of coins.
 It was more money than she had ever held in her life.
 Somewhere with a hot bath *would* be nice.
-Somewhere with a hot bath and some books would be even nicer.

-Erileine didn't think of herself as shy, but he had never had to ask a stranger for directions before.
+Erileine didn't think of herself as shy, but she had never had to ask a stranger for directions before.
 She had always been able to follow her father through the streets and alleys that doubled back on themselves, met at odd angles, or, in the case of the one she was now on, dead-ended against the front door of a bootmaker's.